 Funding Source: NIH, National Institute of Arthritis and Musculoskeletal Skin Diseases (K01AR072072)

-This project focuses on muscle performance and joint mechanics in patients with developmental dysplasia of the hip (DDH).
-DDH is a major etiological factor in hip OA, especially in adolescents and young adults.
-The common paradigm of DDH mechanics is that bony deformities of the acetabulum (hip socket) and femur fail to provide a congruent surface for joint loading, which instigates metabolic and mechanical injury leading to OA.
-We are investigating a revised model of DDH that incorporates abnormalities in the surrounding muscle geometry, movement patterns, and loading.
-Our studies are providing new knowledge about how relationships between abnormal bone and muscle may be important factors in DDH symptomatology and joint damage.
+Developmental dysplasia of the hip (DDH) is a major cause of hip osteoarthritis, especially in adolescents and young adults.
+The common model of the DDH disease process is that bony deformities of the acetabulum (hip socket) and femur fail to stabilize the hip, which leads to painful mechanical injuries to the cartilage and acetabular labrum.
+We are investigating a revised model of DDH that includes not only the abnormal bone but also how the bone changes muscle mechanics, movement patterns, and loading.
+Our studies are clarifying the relationships between abnormal bone and muscle and how together they contribute to DDH symptomatology and joint damage.

 Funding Source: Washington University